 Mainstream Voucher Program – Voucher program designed to assist non-elderly, disabled individuals and families who are experiencing homelessness or an institutional transition.

-Emergency Housing Vouchers – HACA administers Emergency Housing Vouchers (EHV) from the Department of Housing and Urban Development (HUD).
-HACA cannot accept EHV applications directly from families or individuals.
-Please see additional information below.
+Stability Vouchers – HACA administers Stability Vouchers (SV) from the Department of Housing and Urban Development (HUD).
+HACA cannot accept SV applications directly from families or individuals.
+Please see the additional information below.
+This voucher program serves low-income individuals and families from the following eligible populations:

-To be considered for referral to the EHV program, applicants must complete a Coordinated Assessment.
-According to HUD regulations, HACA must accept referrals for EHV from the local Coordinated Entry System and cannot accept applications directly from families or individuals.
+To be considered for referral to the SV program, applicants must complete a Coordinated Assessment.
+According to HUD regulations, HACA must accept referrals for SV from the local Coordinated Entry System and cannot accept applications directly from families or individuals.
+For more information about the Coordinated Entry System and instructions for completing a Coordinated Assessment please visit the Ending Community Homelessness Coalition (ECHO) website.

-All applicable nondiscrimination and equal opportunity requirements apply to the EHV program, including requirements that HACA grant reasonable accommodations to persons with disabilities, effectively communicate with persons with disabilities, and ensure meaningful access for persons with limited English proficiency (LEP).
+All applicable nondiscrimination and equal opportunity requirements apply to the SV program, including requirements that HACA grant reasonable accommodations to persons with disabilities, effectively communicate with persons with disabilities, and ensure meaningful access for persons with limited English proficiency (LEP).

 This video will help guide applicants through the PBRA eligibility process and give a general overview of the program: